 - In the Wings episode "Sports and Leisure," the airport gang plays a game of Trivial Pursuit.
 Roy ends up teamed with Lowell, who insists on answering "Ann-Margret" to every single question.

-- The Family Guy episode "Petarded" starts off with resident idiot Peter Griffin winning a game of this (because his wife used questions from the preschool edition), and naturally takes it as evidence that he's a genius.
+- The Family Guy episode "Petarded" starts off with resident idiot Peter Griffin winning a game of this (because Lois used questions from the preschool edition, and even then he still struggled with them), and naturally takes it as evidence that he's a genius.
 Annoyed by this, Brian ends up showing Peter that, rather than being a genius, he's actually legally mentally retarded.
 This stops Peter's bragging, but his behavior doesn't exactly improve.